-rigorous. restorative. radical.
+rigorous. restorative. reimagining.

 That’s how Fellows sum up their Mosaic experience.